Kong/kong/UPGRADE.md

 it is not using the `cache_key` method from its DAO, or even because it is somehow abusing the caching mechanism.

-In those cases, you can manually setup your own subscriber to the same invalidation channels Kong is listening to, and perform your own, custom invalidation work.
+In those cases, you can manually set up your own subscriber to the same invalidation channels Kong is listening to, and perform your own, custom invalidation work.
 This process is similar to the old `hooks.lua` module.